 Feedzai is a company that offers bank fraud and money laundering prevention solutions, using the anomaly detection technique at its core.

 Their OpenML Engine software is designed for use by data engineers from the client’s side, so they can build custom Machine Learning models.

-Data Visor is one of the solutions that works on a predictive analytics basis and specializes mostly on individual loan risk rating.
+Data Visor is one of the solutions that work on a predictive analytics basis and specializes mostly in individual loan risk rating.
 The software provider claims to support fraud monitoring in several client’s loan applications simultaneously.
 They promise to uncover even the most subtle fraud correlations in transactions with unsupervised Machine Learning methods.